Debbie Kruger

-Debbie Kruger (born 14 August 1962) is an Australian music journalist and pop-culture writer.
+Debbie Kruger is an Australian music journalist and pop-culture writer.
 She wrote Songwriters Speak in August 2005, which contains interviews with 45 Australian and New Zealand songwriters about their craft.
 Kruger was the Sydney correspondent for weekly entertainment newspaper, Variety, for three years with the moniker of krug.
 She works in public relations with her company Kruger PRofiles and in radio broadcasting, she has also worked as Manager of Communications for Australasian Performing Right Association (APRA).